frankhart2017/CARTOOGAN/README.md

 I trained the model on the 10k set of images from the database which contains 10,000 images of animated human faces.

+The project is inspired from Udacity Deep Learning Nanodegree Program's CelebA Face Generator and Siraj Raval's PokeGAN

 The following gif shows the progress of the network as training proceeds:-

 ![](iterations.gif)